Cobie Legrange: Professional career

 The following year he finally won in his homeland at the 1966 Western Province Open.
 He was also runner-up at the South African Open that year.
 He would become a mainstay on the South African circuit, ultimately winning several times over the next decade.

 1969 was one of his final great years on the international circuit.
 Early in the calendar year he won the Western Province Open for the second and final time.
 In July, at the 1969 Open Championship, he recovered from a disastrous 79 in the opening round to finish T-11, actually outscoring the rest of the field over the last three rounds.
 This would be his best showing in a major championship.
 Later in the summer he would finish runner-up at the German Open to Frenchman Jean Garaïalde and to Englishman Peter Butler at the R.T.V.
 International Trophy.
 He would record his final victory in Europe in September, winning the Dunlop Masters for the second time.
 Like his first Dunlop Masters win he built a big lead, but this time easily held on to it despite bogeying two of the last three holes.

-Legrande's final good years were in the early 1970s.
+Legrange's final good years were in the early 1970s.
 At the 1971 South African PGA Championship, one of South Africa's elite Triple Crown events, he finished runner-up, one shot back to compatriot Tienie Britz.
 Two weeks later he won the Holiday Inns Royal Swazi Sun Open, an official event on the South African Tour held in Mbabane, Swaziland.
 Legrange tied compatriot Denis Hutchinson after regulation play with a 273 total and then defeated Hutchinson on the second playoff hole.
 The next year he nearly defended his title in Swaziland, coming up a shot short of American pro John Buczek.
 He would also finish runner-up at the Western Province Open, at event he won twice, in 1972 and 1974.
 Legrange's final win was at the 1974 Schoeman Park Open.

 Legrange was known for being an extremely deliberate player with an unusual swing process.
 According to a Scottish golf writer his process was to "fall back on the right foot, drag the club some two feet along the ground, and stop, then restart."
 By the mid-1970s, however, this method had become far too deliberate and Legrange suffered a severe loss of confidence in his backswing.
 He would often refuse to complete a shot, stepping away from the ball even after taking the clubhead away from the ball.
 Naturally, his form tailed off and he would not win again.

 After he retired as a touring professional he worked as a club professional at Randpark Golf Club near Johannesburg.
 In addition he worked as a television commentator, golf course designer, and golf coach.